 - Ground covering and water elements

 An easy way to enhance natural ventilation is by covering pavement with vegetation and grass.
 Grass retains very little heat and can help in directing cold air towards your home.
-Another excellent landscaping element is a water feature such as a pond, pool, or fountain because it can serve as transition space that naturally cools warm air before it goes into your home’s interior.
+Another excellent landscaping element is a water feature such as landscaping waterfalls, pond, pool, or fountain because it can serve as a transition space that naturally cools warm air before it goes into your home’s interior.

 - Wicker and bamboo furniture